d3m0n-r00t/hackerrank-solutions/README.md

 # HackerRank Solutions
-This repo contains some hackerrank solutions that have a `Medium` difficulty.
+This repo contains some hackerrank solutions that have a `Medium` difficulty in python.

 # Problems..
 ## Megaprime